Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 - To provide the means to examine the numbers of people who got infected.
 - To provide a datasets what ages has the most infected.
 - To provide a datasets what gender has the most infected.
+- To provide a datasets about regions percentage of infected.
 - Importance of learning information about HIV AIDS by helping our community through the campaign against AIDS.
 - Reduce the number of new HIV infections (especially among youth) and
 - Reduce the impact of HIV and AIDS on individuals, families and communities